Home > Moving > City Guides > 11 Things to Know About Living in Hartford

 Photo via @ctfoodcravings

 There’s no shortage of amazing restaurants in Hartford!
-Start your morning with a Spanish Latte and a Lox Sandwich at Story & Soil Coffee.
-Fill up on Cinnamon Apple Pancakes or a Bacon Cheddar Burger paired with a Chocolate Cannoli Shake at The Place 2 Be!
-Get your seafood fix with bowl of Clam Chowder, Shrimp Po-Boy, or Alaskan King Crab Legs at Chowder Pot.
-Grab a seat at the Whiskey Bar for happy hour deals and enjoy dishes like New York Strip and Prime Rib at Max Downtown.
-Or try classic southern dishes like Fried Okra and Pickle Chips, BBQ Beef Brisket, or Low Country Shrimp & Grits at Black-Eyed Sally’s.
+Stop in for a pick-me-up like a Spanish Latte or Cortado and an Egg & Cheese Sandwich at Story & Soil Coffee.
+Fill up on Nutella Coconut Pancakes, Breakfast Nachos, or a Bacon Cheddar Burger at The Place 2 Be!
+Sit down for an upscale casual lunch of Salute Mac N Cheese, Sweet Potato Ravioli, or Shrimp Fra Diablo from Salute Restaurant.
+Grab a seat at the Whiskey Bar for happy hour deals and enjoy dishes like Prime New York Strip and Roasted Sea Scallops at Max Downtown.
+Sample delicious Southeast Asian dishes like the Wagyu Burger and Pineapple Chicken, or try signature sushi rolls such as the Autumn In CT or the Angry Dragon at Feng Chophouse.
+Or try classic Southern dishes like Fried Okra & Pickle Chips, the BBQ Beef Brisket Platter, or Low Country Shrimp & Grits at Black-Eyed Sally’s.

 Enjoy a Night Out on the Town